On the $nk-attack Roman Dominating Number of a Graph: Optimality

-For most non-trivial graphs, the dominating and Roman Dominating numbers are less than the order of the graph.
-For example, simple reasoning leads us to the following conclusions.
-The size of $G$ is at least one if and only if $\gamma(G)<|V(G)|$.
-Similarly, $\Delta(G) \geq 2$ if and only if $\gRG < |V(G)|$.
-Note that $\Delta(G)$ is the maximum degree of $G$.
-This is not so simple for the 2-attack Roman Dominating number as we saw in Section \ref{sec: Complete/Star}.
-We noted that there is a simple upper bound for $2RD$, which is formally stated below. \begin{prop} For any graph $G$, $\gamma_{nR}(G) \leq |V(G)|$. \end{prop} \begin{proof} We can let $V_1 = V(G)$, thus $\wfG = |V(G)|$.
-This will always be a valid $nRD$ labeling. \end{proof} Now, we want to differentiate between graphs for which $\gamma_{nR}(G) < |V(G)|$ and $\gamma_{nR}(G) = |V(G)|$.
-So, we define \textit{optimality} and \textit{optimal number} below. \begin{definition} For a finite graph $G$, if $\gamma_{nR}(G) = |V(G)|$, then $G$ is called \textit{sub-optimal}.
-If $\gamma_{nR}(G) < |V(G)|$, then $G$ is called \textit{optimal}.
-If a graph is optimal, the difference, $|V(G)| - \gamma_{nR}(G)$, is called the \textit{optimal number}. \end{definition} For the original domination function, the star graph is dominated by 1 single vertex who has the ability to dominate all the adjacent vertices.
-As seen in Section \ref{sec: Complete/Star}, the same can not be said for $2RD$.
-There is, however, a similar graph class for $2RD$ that, like the star, can be 2-attack Roman Dominated by just two vertices: $K_{2,n}$ as shown in figure \ref{fig: K1KnK1}.
-Note, like the star, $n$ can be large and the labeling is still valid.
+We want to differentiate between graphs for which $\gkaRD{G} < |V(G)|$ and $\gkaRD{G} = |V(G)|$.
+So, we define \textit{optimality} and \textit{optimal number} below. \begin{definition} For a graph $G$, if $\gkaRD{G} = |V(G)|$, then $G$ is called \textit{sub-optimal}.
+If $\gkaRD{G} < |V(G)|$, then $G$ is called \textit{optimal}.
+If a graph is optimal then $|V(G)| - \gkaRD{G}$ is called the \textit{optimal number}. \end{definition} For the original domination function, the star graph is dominated by 1 single vertex.
+However, the same can not be said for \taRD.
+There is a similar graph class for \taRD that, like the star, can be 2-attack Roman Dominated by just two vertices: $K_{2,n}$ as shown in Figure \ref{fig: K1KnK1}.

-Note that this graph resembles a star graph, but instead we have two vertices that dominate the rest of the graph instead of only one.